 What is insulation and how much insulation do you need?

 Living in places that experience extreme heat during the summer causes people to use air conditioning units to keep their homes comfortable.
-The walls, roof, floor, and even the windows and exterior doors of our homes act as barriers that keep us from the outside temperatures.
+Our homes' walls, roofs, floors, windows, and exterior doors act as barriers that keep us from the outside temperatures.
 The materials used for these barriers affect how well our houses keep that intense heat outside.
 Heat, or thermal energy, flows through materials through conduction, convection, and radiation.
-We call the materials that are good at resisting heat flow as insulation materials, or simply insulation.
+We call the materials good at resisting heat flow insulation materials, or insulation.

 It is also highly advisable to use insulation for homes that experience freezing temperatures during the winter.
-Heaters would be much more efficient with insulated walls and roofs, as the warmth heaters produce will be properly kept inside.
-It is also important to keep a tightly sealed house to avoid heat leakages.
+Heaters would be much more efficient with insulated walls and roofs since the warmth heaters give out will be properly kept inside.
+It is also essential to keep a tightly sealed house to avoid heat leakages.
 Surprisingly, a layer of snow can act as insulation on our roofing.
-However, without the proper roofing and attic insulation, moisture can build up inside the roof and walls, which can lead to future damage.
+The thicker it is, the more insulated your house is (though it's somewhat dangerous because of the weight of snow on your roof)!
+However, moisture can build up inside the ceiling and walls without proper roofing and attic insulation, leading to future damage.

 What is R-value?

-Any material that can resist heat flow well can be used as insulation (well, even those that are poor resistors can be used, but why would you?).
-R-Value is a numeric value given to a material that represents its resistance to heat flow at a given thickness.
+Any material that can resist heat flow well can function as insulation (well, even those that are poor resistors can work, but why would you?).
+R-Value is a numeric value given to a material representing its resistance to heat flow at a given thickness.
 We can also determine the total R-Value of the layers of material that make up our houses.
 The higher the R-Value of a barrier is, the higher its thermal resistance is.
 The thickness of the material also affects its total R-Value.
 The thicker the material is, the better its thermal resistance is, as long as it has a good R-Value.

-On the other hand, getting the reciprocal R-Value provides us with another factor that describes the thermal flow through a material.
-We call this factor as the U-Value, or the U-coefficient.
+On the other hand, getting the reciprocal R-Value provides another factor that describes the thermal flow through a material.
+We call this factor the U-Value, or the U-coefficient.
 The U-Value, on the other hand, represents the ability of a material to conduct heat.
-This means that lower U-values are preferable as they limit the heat flow through the barriers of the house.
+That means that lower U-values are preferable as they limit the heat flow through the barriers of the house.

 How to calculate the R-Value of a barrier